 Through the IPPE-2, student pharmacists will be exposed to health-systems pharmacy practice and are expected to master foundational competencies in three domains: Communication, Professionalism and the Practice of Pharmacy.
 These competencies address the basic skills that prepare the student pharmacist for the Advanced Pharmacy Practice Experiences (APPEs) offered through the pharmacy curriculum.
 As such, they represent an intermediate point in the professional development of a pharmacist.
 They are applicable across a spectrum of practice and other experiential settings and are expected to build in complexity over time.
 During this introductory pharmacy practice experience, student pharmacists are expected to gain much of their experiences through observation and shadowing of pharmacy personnel and performing technician (intern) duties.
-Later, during advanced pharmacy practice in more advanced professional activities under the direct supervision of a pharmacist.
+Later, during advanced pharmacy practice experiences, students will be expected to gain much of their experiences through actual practice in more advanced professional activities under the direct supervision of a pharmacist.